Amaal Mallik: Career

 In 2018, Mallik composed two singles, "Ghar Se Nikalte Hi" and "Ready to Move".
 Armaan sang in both songs.
 Mallik also composed a song for Sonu Ke Titu Ki Sweety which earned him IIFA best music director of 2019.

 In 2019, Mallik composed two songs, "Kyun Rabba" (sung by Armaan Malik) and "Tum Na Aaye" (sung by K.K.) for the Sujoy Ghosh thriller Badla, which marked him as the youngest composer to compose for Amitabh Bachchan.
 Mallik was featured as judge in the Indian reality singing show, Sa Re Ga Ma Pa L'il Champs.
-He next composed "Chale Aana" ,sung by Armaan, for the Luv Ranjan backed De De Pyaar De.
+He next composed "Chale Aana", sung by Armaan, for the Luv Ranjan backed De De Pyaar De.
 He also composed a song for the second highest-grossing film that year, Kabir Singh, which was titled "Yeh Aaina" and sung by Shreya Ghoshal.
-On July 8, 2020, another single was released under the name of "Zara Thehro", sung by his brother Armaan Malik and Tulsi Kumar under the label T-Series.
+On 8 July 2020 another single was released under the name of "Zara Thehro", sung by his brother Armaan Malik and Tulsi Kumar under the label T-Series.

+In 2020, Eastern Eye also listed him in "Dynamic dozen for the decade" in its 11th edition.

 In August 2020 he come back with new song 'Dil Ko Maine Di Kasam" music is composed by himself, sung by Arijit Singh, lyrics are penned by Kumaar.

 Amaal Mallik announced his debut single titled "Tu Mera Nahi", sung and performed by him in collaboration with Sony Music India.

 He announced his upcoming song from Saina (film).
 In this film Mallik composed 3 songs titled, "Chal Wahin Chale" sung by Shreya Ghoshal, "Main Hoon Na Tere Saath" sung by Armaan Malik and "Parinda" sung by himself.

 In September 2021, Mallik, along with Sukriti Kakar and Prakriti Kakar, collaborated with Dua Lipa for Indian remix version of Levitating.